 During automated production, the data file content is spot checked by members of the EPPS team.
 "Quick look" products generated by software provided by ACT and the EPPS team are produced routinely and examined by members of the team.
 In addition, the data are actively used by team members to perform their analysis.
 Any discrepancies in the data noted during these activities will be investigated.
 If the discrepancy is a data error, the response depends on the source of the error.
-If the error is in the software producing the data product, the error is corrected and the data affected is reproduced, replacing the data file.
+If the error is in the software producing the data file.
 If there is a correctable error in a data file, the file is replaced.
 If an error in a data file is uncorrectable, the error is described in the cumulative errata file included in the archive volume.
 The structure of data files and labels will be spot checked by the PPI node for compliance with PDS standards and this SIS.